neelsmith/hdt-syntax/README.md

-# hdt-syntax
+# Syntax of Herodotus

-Structured manual analysis of the syntax of Herodotus.
+In the `annotations` folder, you'll find plain-text files with structured manual analyses of the syntax of Herodotus.

+You can view these files using [this viewer](https://github.com/neelsmith/greeksyntaxviewer).